vismaywalde/fuel-eu-maritime-platform-/README.md

     }
   ]
 }

 Testing
 Backend
-Unit tests for CB calculation, banking, and pooling logic
+Unit tests for CB calculation, banking, and pooling logic <br>

-Integration tests via Supertest
+Integration tests via Supertest <br>

 bash
 Copy code
 npm run test
 Frontend
-Manual verification via UI and browser Network tab
+Manual verification via UI and browser Network tab <br>

-Backend dependency confirmed (no mock data used)
+Backend dependency confirmed (no mock data used) <br>

 AI Agent Usage
 AI agents were used transparently and responsibly throughout the project.
-Detailed documentation is available in:
+Detailed documentation is available in: <br>

-📄 AGENT_WORKFLOW.md
+📄 AGENT_WORKFLOW.md <br>

 Key Design Decisions
-Strict separation between domain logic and infrastructure
+Strict separation between domain logic and infrastructure <br>

-No business logic inside controllers or React components
+No business logic inside controllers or React components <br>

-No mock data used in the frontend
+No mock data used in the frontend <br>

 TypeScript strict mode enabled across the project

 Manual validation of all AI-generated outputs

 Compliance Reference
-All formulas, constants, and rules are based on:
+All formulas, constants, and rules are based on: <br>

-FuelEU Maritime Regulation (EU) 2023/1805
+FuelEU Maritime Regulation (EU) 2023/1805 <br>
 Articles 20–21, Annex IV